tayo4christ/aura-apraxia-aac/README.md

 - **User Experience:** Conduct usability reviews with educators and speech therapists to refine multimodal feedback design.
 - **System Efficiency:** Benchmark model inference and latency across devices for real-world deployment.

+For a full breakdown of metrics, datasets, and study designs, see the detailed [Evaluation Protocol](docs/EVALUATION_PROTOCOL.md).

 ---

 ### 🔭 Future Research Directions